 What about scattering of physical excitations in conformal theories on the quantum level with dilatons?
 Looking at the effective actions, which generate such amplitudes, we notice that they are not very constrained.
 They are quite general and have many terms.
-So, what is the role of conformal symmetries embodied here in a form of dilaton?
+Thus, what is the role of conformal symmetries embodied here in the form of dilaton?
 We think, that its effect is quite simple.
-Basically, it constrains the amplitudes in such a way, that they have the correct energy dimensions.
-No more constraints - only the constraint of overall energy dimensions, which we could derive by ourselves easily earlier by dimensional analysis, without the need to employ dilatons and conformal symmetry.
-This is, because the dilaton stays there, where it is needed to compensate for unbalanced energy dimension for some operators.
+Basically, it constrains the amplitudes in such a way that they have the correct energy dimensions.
+No more constraints---only the constraint of overall energy dimensions, which we could derive by ourselves easily earlier by dimensional analysis, without the need to employ dilatons and conformal symmetry.
+This is because the dilaton stays there, where it is needed to compensate for unbalanced energy dimension for some operators.
 Like emphasized above, the true power of conformal symmetry is to be seen, when the dilaton field dynamically decouples.
-Moreover, for such scattering amplitudes of physical particles we cannot have dilaton as external particle, because by using conformal symmetry we can always gauge it away.
-So, its presence on the external legs is conformal gauge-dependent.
-And as a physical excitation we cannot allow it, because it depends on a gauge.
+Moreover, for such scattering amplitudes of physical particles, we cannot have a dilaton as external particle because, by using conformal symmetry, we can always gauge it away.
+Thus, its presence on the external legs is conformal gauge-dependent.
+In addition,~as a physical excitation, we cannot allow it because it depends on a gauge.
 This concludes the part about scattering amplitudes in conformal theories with dilatons.

-The following part contains some new arguments and understanding of the issues, that were discussed for a long time about finite terms, ${\cal N}=4$ SYM theory, effective actions, scattering amplitudes, dilatons and conformal symmetry.
+The following part contains some new arguments and understanding of the issues, which were discussed for a long time about finite terms, ${\cal N}=4$ SYM theory, effective actions, scattering amplitudes, dilatons and conformal symmetry.

 Before, we put two statements about the $S$-matrix in conformally invariant theories.
-It could be possible to reconcile the two, despite that naively they seem to be contradictory.
-First claim was that the $S$-matrix does not exist, because one cannot speak about any asymptotic state.
-The second one is that, when one does computation there is a formula for scattering amplitude, which is constrained only by scale-invariance.
-These statements could be both true at the same time and below we explain, how this happens.
+It could be possible to reconcile the two, despite the fact that naively they seem to be contradictory.
+The first claim was that the $S$-matrix does not exist because one cannot speak about any asymptotic state.
+The second one is that, when one does computation, there is a formula for scattering amplitude, which is constrained only by scale-invariance.
+These statements could be both true at the same time and below we explain how this happens.